SpatialInfinity/AWS-SA-StudyLAB/README.md

   Use cases of partitions are big data type of apps such as HDFS HBASE Casanadra and KAFKA

 ### Practice placement groups
+Look into more videos on placement groups and test

+### Elastic Netwokr Interfaces (ENI)
+- Each ENI can have 1 or more private IPV4
+- One Elastic IP (IPV4) per private IPV4
+- One Public IPV4
+- One or more security groups
+- A MAC address
+- ENI can be created independently and attach on the fly to other EC2 instances
+- Bounded to specific AZ

+-